-- number of operating classes, a manpower plan, all subvention and other income and all expenditures for the ensuing year. - (e) Such financial budget should tie in with the daily operation and development plan of the school.
+- (d) For the purposes of proper financial planning and control, the Incorporated Management Committee should prepare a financial budget for each school year and establish a budgetary control system.
+The annual financial budget should include the number of operating classes, a manpower plan, all subvention and other income and all expenditures for the ensuing year. - (e) Such financial budget should tie in with the daily operation and development plan of the school.
 Any significant departure from the budget should be promptly investigated, clearly explained and properly rectified. - (f) The Incorporated Management Committee should always ensure that adequate and regular internal controls are put in place, so as to ensure that its school is managed in an orderly, efficient and effective manner, adheres to management policies, safeguards assets and secures the completeness and accuracy of records.

-(g) Internal audit provides an independent appraisal of the activities of the school and assists the Incorporated Management Committee to ensure that adequate control procedures and systems are in place to safeguard assets of the school. achieve the long-term goal of enhanced financial accountability and control, the Incorporated Management Committee should take appropriate steps to develop internal audit activities and, if appropriate, to form an audit committee in accordance with the need and circumstance of the school.
+(g) Internal audit provides an independent appraisal of the activities of the school and assists the Incorporated Management Committee to ensure that adequate control procedures and systems are in place to safeguard assets of the school. achieve the long-term goal of enhanced and financial accountability control. the Incorporated Management Committee should take appropriate steps to develop internal audit activities and, if appropriate, to form an audit committee in accordance with the need and circumstance of the school.